felixfaire/Cinder-ARKit/README.md

 The Session provides a convenience function to draw the camera capture directly to the screen so you can overlay 3D information on the camera image.
 (The Session has to convert the captured image from YCrCb space to RGB and uses in built shaders to do this, if you want an RGB texture of the camera capture I would suggest using this function to render to an Fbo and then using the texture from that)

+### - Image Tracking:
+ARKit can recognise images in the real work and create ImageAnchors from them in virtual space.
+See the ImageTracking example for more.